iamdonovan/iamdonovan.github.io/_sources/gee/tutorials/getting_started/spectral.rst.txt

     :align: center
     :alt: the array printed to the console

-This is the data that we'll use to create the our plot - each element of the list represents the reflectance values for our sample points in the given band (ordered based on ``bandNames``).
+|br| This is the data that we'll use to create the our plot - each element of the list represents the reflectance values
+for our sample points in the given band (ordered based on ``bandNames``).